 Note that this function is compatible with outputs from BaSTA version 1.5 and higher.
 Also, it is meant to plot outputs from models that used values of all.in.mort and fused for the shape argument.

-Fixed a major bug that lumped deaths at the minAge for individuals not seen after birth.
+Fixed bug that lumped deaths at the minAge for individuals not seen after birth.

 Changed the range of ages plotted in the surival and mortality plots to show the curves for ages such that S(x) > 0.01, this is, until only 1% of the cohort is still alive.

-Fixed a major bug that over-estimated ages at death and underestimated recapture probabilities with proportional hazards models.
+Fixed bug that over-estimated ages at death and underestimated recapture probabilities with proportional hazards models.

 Fixed a bug that prevented to calculate quantiles for predicted mortality and survival when only continuous covariates were included.